mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 <docs-success>Watch the <a href="https://www.youtube.com/playlist?list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">📼 Remix Single</a>: <a href="https://www.youtube.com/watch?v=NXqEP_PsPNc&list=PLXoynULbYuEDG2wBFSZ66b85EIspy3fy6">Loading data into components</a></docs-success>

 Each route can define a "loader" function that will be called on the server before rendering to provide data to the route.
-You may think of this as a "GET" request handler in that you should not be reading the body of the request; that is the job of an [`action`](#action).
+You may think of this as a "GET" request handler in that you should not be reading the body of the request; that is the job of an [`action`][action].

 ```js
 import { json } from "@remix-run/node"; // or "@remix-run/cloudflare"